-Because of these challenges, some dementia patients become aggressive, which can result from their inability to recognize their needs, know how to meet them, or communicate with others about them.
+Dementia is a medical condition that deteriorates the human brain and adversely affects its cognitive functions.
+The disease broadly impacts memory, attention and problem-solving abilities which makes it difficult to remember things and process information as required.
+Alzheimer’s disease is the most common type of dementia, but there are other equally serious conditions.
+You can learn more about the different types here.
+The symptoms of dementia can be difficult to manage for those who suffer from them.
+Some patients become aggressive, typically resulting from their inability to recognize their own needs, know how to meet them, or communicate with others about them.
 As their frustration mounts, so can their aggression.
-To effectively care for dementia patients, it is imperative we understand the causes of their behaviour, and develop a plan of action to mitigate dangerous behaviours.
+In order to maintain a safe work environment when caring for dementia patients, it is imperative that nurses understand the causes of their behaviour, and develop a plan of action to mitigate dangerous behaviours.

 The causes of aggressive behaviour in dementia patients can be attributed to social, biological and psychological factors.